markterweele/windows-itpro-docs/windows/configuration/shell-launcher/index_old.md

   - The custom shell app runs in full screen, and can run other apps in full screen on user's demand.

 For sample XML configurations for the different app combinations, see [Samples for Shell Launcher v2](https://github.com/microsoft/Windows-IoT-Samples/tree/master/samples/ShellLauncher/ShellLauncherV2).

+## FROM COPILOT

+Shell Launcher is a feature in Windows that allows administrators to replace the default Windows Explorer shell with a custom shell for specialized devices or environments.
+Over time, Shell Launcher has evolved to meet the needs of modern deployments, leading to the introduction of Shell Launcher v2.

+Shell Launcher v1 was the original implementation, introduced to provide basic functionality for replacing the default shell.
+However, it had limitations, such as only supporting Win32 applications as custom shells and lacking flexibility for handling modern app scenarios.

+Shell Launcher v2, introduced with Windows 10, version 1809, brought significant enhancements.
+It added support for Universal Windows Platform (UWP) apps as custom shells, making it more versatile for modern environments.
+Additionally, v2 introduced the ability to configure fallback shells, ensuring a more robust experience in case the primary shell fails to launch.
+This feature is particularly useful for maintaining system reliability in critical-use cases, such as kiosks or embedded systems.

+Shell Launcher v2 is the preferred choice because it:

+Supports both Win32 and UWP apps, offering greater flexibility.
+Provides fallback shell functionality, improving system resilience.
+Is better suited for modern Windows environments, especially those leveraging UWP apps or mixed app ecosystems.
+By upgrading to Shell Launcher v2, administrators can take advantage of these improvements to create more reliable and adaptable custom shell experiences.